git/git.github.io/rev_news/drafts/edition-24.md

     large number of repositories, many of which are forks.

-  * Git for Pair Programming
+  * "Git for Pair Programming"
     Cornelius Schumacher, _SUSE Linux_

     Cornelius started the presentation by describing in detail the